wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 \\contosostorage.files.core.windows.net\msixfilesharezmymsix.vhd
 ```

-To add an MSIX image in the WVD, open the Azure portal, select your WVD host pool, and then select **MSIX packages** tab.
+To add an MSIX image in the Windows Virtual Desktop environment, open the Azure portal, select your Windows Virtual Desktop host pool, and then select the **MSIX packages** tab.
 From the toolbar select **+ ADD** and in the MSIX image path provide the UNC path to the MSIX image.

 |||